Salammoniac: Dyeing

 In addition, the mineral or, better, its synthetic counterpart, also serves for the production of cooling baths as well as in dyeing and leather tanning.

+Electronics

-Sal ammoniac (ammonium chloride) was the electrolyte in Leclanché cells, a forerunner of the dry battery; a carbon rod and a zinc rod or cylinder formed the electrodes.
+Salammoniac (as ammonium chloride) was the electrolyte in Leclanché cells, a forerunner of the dry battery; a carbon rod and a zinc rod or cylinder formed the electrodes.

 Medicine

 It was also brought into pharmacopeias by Islamic physicians for medicinal purposes.

+In the 14th-century "The Canon's Yeoman's Tale" one of Chaucer's The Canterbury Tales, an alchemist purports to use sal armonyak as smelling salts.

+A medical manuscript compiled in 1666 included a recipe for "making Sal Ammoniac according to Robert Boyle" (the noted scientist).
+It says when inhaled, salammoniac can help "giddyness of the head & in violent Headaches, & in epileptick fits" as well as easing "obstinate griefe & Melancholy.".
+The use of "smelling salts" for reviving faint-hearted females became common during Victorian times.
+Smelling salts contain mostly Ammonium Carbonate rather than Ammonium Chloride.
+Nevertheless, smelling salts are also often known as "sal ammoniac".
+Many athletes use it for reviving them during sports activities.